XXII: Apartment Assignment Procedure

-3. A “pull-in” is a member not residing in the apartment who is eligible and is pulled into an apartment for residence the following contract term.
-All pull-ins must at least have 3/4 of a point to be eligible for Rochdale & Fenwick.
-For Northside, all pull-ins must have at least 2 points, 2 semesters as a registered non-member roommate, or combination of both.
+3. A “pull-in” at Fenwick and Rochdale is a member not residing in the apartment who has at least 3/4 of a point and is pulled into an apartment for residence the following contract term.
+A "pull-in" at Northside is a member with at least 2 points, 2 semesters as a registered non-member roommate, or combination of both.

 4. A “bidding team” is one or more members who win a spot or spots in an apartment during bidding night.

 5. An “assigned member” is a member who is assigned an apartment spot via the normal assignments procedure.

 6. A “Northside roommate” is a BSC member pulled-in to a Northside one-bedroom by a one-person winning team.

 7. A “Northside non-member roommate” is someone who is not a BSC member and who:

 - a. was brought into a Northside one bedroom by a one-person winning team; or